Travel

 43a Commercial St., Whitechapel

-With its fan base firmly established after years of popping up in small cafe's in Peckham and then Shoreditch, Som Saa has since settled down into a cozy space with wooden tables and exposed brick walls, remained jam packed with walk-ins, and been nearly impossible to book.
+With its fan base firmly established after years of popping up in small cafe's in Peckham and then Shoreditch, som saa has since settled down into a cozy space with wooden tables and exposed brick walls, remained jam packed with walk-ins, and been nearly impossible to book.
 The reason: uber-spicy Northern Thai curries, soups, and salads that simply surpass most all the other Thai spots in London.
 Their Burmese-style curry and fresh, green papaya salad alone will make the standard pad thai a thing of the past.

 New Road Hotel